pypa/pipx/docs/installation.md

 #### Additional (optional) commands

 To allow pipx actions in global scope.
-See "Customising your installation" section below.
 ```
 sudo pipx ensurepath --global
 ```

 To prepend the pipx bin directory to PATH instead of appending it.
-See "Customising your installation" section below.

 ```
 sudo pipx ensurepath --prepend
 ```

+For more details, refer to [Customising your installation](#customising-your-installation).

 ### On Linux: